prathameshnium/prathameshnium/README.md

 #### Private Repositories

 I also have several private repositories for my research and personal projects.
 These include:
-- **PICA-Python-Instrument-Control-and-Automation**: A suite of Python scripts using PyVISA to control and automate laboratory instruments (Keithley, Lakeshore, Keysight) for materials science and physics research.
 - **Physics_Data_Fitting_Toolkit**: A toolkit of Python scripts and notebooks for fitting and analyzing experimental data, with a focus on models used in solid-state physics (magnetism, dielectrics).
 - **Physics-Data-Analysis-Scripts**: A collection of Python scripts and notebooks for processing, converting, and analyzing experimental data from physics lab instruments (dielectric spectroscopy, magnetometry, etc.).